Vali-Cyber/SecurityPerf/README.md

 `./run.py -ip 192.168.1.2 -u username -p password -b apache`

+SecurityPerf is designed to compare the results from two runs.
+A single run will produce a `summary\_results.txt` file in the `benchmarks` directory.
+All results are stored in a subdirectory of results that contains the protection status of the benchmark and a timestamp of the benchmark.
+An example name is `unprotected\_2023-02-20\_21-18-22`.
+To change the protection status for the results directory, use the `-se` flag that `run.py` provides.

+You may compare two `summary\_results.txt` files using `compare.py`. `compare.py`
+will produce a file called `comparison\_results.txt`.
+Here is an example invocation of the script:

+`./compare.py  --protected results/protected\_2023-02-20\_21-18-22/summary\_results.txt --unprotected results/unprotected\_2023-02-20\_22-19-13/summary\_results.txt`

 # Adding a New Benchmark

 To add a new benchmark, create a new subdirectory for the service